 3. My Employer Doesn’t Offer a Retirement Plan

 This puts the blame for your lack of retirement savings squarely on your employer.

 If your employer doesn’t offer a retirement plan – or you simply refuse to participate in it – and you don’t make any other provisions, you will most likely be broke by the time you retire.
 And logically, that means that you probably will never be able to truly retire.

 You are the only one responsible for saving for your retirement.
 Not your employer, your parents, your spouse, or anyone else.
 If your employer offers a plan, enroll immediately.
-If they don’t, open an IRA and start contributing.
+If they don’t, open a Roth IRA and start contributing.
 Or, better yet, do both.
 Like I said, something is better than nothing.